blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/jenkinsplugin/downloadingandinstalling.md

 }
 ```

-* For the System Configuration and [bd_product_long], before upgrading to the new plugin, make sure to back up, or record the current configuration set for the [bd_product_short] URL and token that you have set in Manage Jenkins > Configure System > [detect_product_long] section.
+* For the System Configuration and [bd_product_long], before upgrading to the [detect_product_long] plugin, make sure to back up, or record the current configuration set for the [bd_product_short] URL and token that you have set in Manage Jenkins > Configure System > [detect_product_long] section.
-* If you are using Air Gap mode, before upgrading to the new plugin, make sure to save the current tool configuration that you have set in Manage Jenkins > Tools > Detect Air Gap mode.
+* If you are using Air Gap mode, before upgrading to the [detect_product_long] plugin, make sure to save the current tool configuration that you have set in Manage Jenkins > Tools > Detect Air Gap mode.

 ## Updating the [detect_product_long] for Jenkins plugin
 You can update the [detect_product_short] for Jenkins plugin when new versions are released.